 How to Know if You Have Diastasis Recti During Pregnancy:

-- Look at Your Belly Button: If the belly button is bulging out, that can be an indication of Diastasis Recti.
+- Look at Your Belly Button: If the belly button is bulging out, that can indicate Diastasis Recti.

-- Look at Your Bump: If you can visibly see a gap around the belly button and above and below it, that can be an indication of Diastasis Recti.
+- Look at Your Bump: If you can visibly see a gap around the belly button and above and below it, that can indicate Diastasis Recti.

 - Traditional test: